okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/hosted-vs-embedded/index.md

 ## Okta Hosted Vs. Customer Hosted

 Okta offers multiple integration options when designing an authentication experience.
-The two most recommended concepts are using the Okta-hosted widget and the Customer-hosted widget.
+The two most recommended concepts are using the Okta-hosted Sign-In Widget and the Customer-hosted Sign-In Widget.
 Both of these Okta-built experiences provide easy implementation and maintenance, industry best practice, user self service, and built-in user registration.
-The difference between the two concepts is where the widget itself is hosted.
+The difference between the two concepts is where the Sign-In Widget itself is hosted.

 ## Okta-hosted widget